cessda/cessda.cdc.versions/OPERATIONS_DOCUMENTATION.md

 ### Restore a snapshot

 Use the restore function of the [Jenkins ES backup job](https://jenkins.cessda.eu/view/CDC/job/cessda.cdc.es.backup/job/Restore/).
-Select master, production or staging to specify the CDC instance to restore to then specify the snapshot to restore (e.g. **'snapshot_53'**).
+Select main, production or staging to specify the CDC instance to restore to then specify the snapshot to restore (e.g. **'snapshot_53'**).

 ## Checking the CDC XML store